 So, if you are shifting your educational background from an IT field to an HR field, this might be a piece of good news for you if you have professionally mastered the fundamental skills to become an HR executive.
 In such cases where candidates are shifting their focus from an entirely different field to the human resources department, it is a good tactic to get certified in the human resources field.
 This way, you can present credible proof of your knowledge and HR skills.

-Step 2: Learn the Payroll and Employee Benefit Schemes
+Step 2: Learn the Payroll and Employee Benefit Programs

-An HR executive must know the payrolling structures and how the employee pay and benefits packages schemes work for the betterment of the organization.
+An HR executive must know the payrolling structures and how the employee pay and benefits package programs work for the betterment of the organization.

 You must learn the strategical method to oversee the individual payroll benefits.
 In addition to that, you also work on the determination and verification of the employee working hours in the organizations to calculate their month-end payable salaries.